shahad-del/working_to_do_app_with_database/README.md

-list comprehension has been used. mysql connector,connecting to database,querying from it. managing files neately. add,edit,delete button using javascript.
+List comprehension has been used.
+Mysql connector,connecting to database,querying from it.
+Managing files neatly.
+Add,edit,delete button using javascript.